AndrewWPhillips/eggql/README.md

 ### Tutorial

-As already mentioned **eggql** is a complete GraphQL implementation.
+**Eggql** is a complete GraphQL implementation.
 To see how easy it is to use there is a [Star Wars Tutorial](https://github.com/AndrewWPhillips/eggql/blob/main/TUTORIAL.md).
 This explains how to implement a service for the **Star Wars** demo which almost all packages (in Go and other languages) have as an example.
-It nicely shows how to use all standard features of GraphQL using **eggql**, including subscriptions.
+It nicely shows how to use all standard features of GraphQL using **eggql**.
+Unlike examples for other packages this one shows how to use **subscriptions**.

 ### Code-first GraphQL

-My experience with many GraphQL packages is that they are confusing to set up, and it's hard to understand what is happening.
+My experience with many GraphQL packages/libaries is that they are confusing to set up (even the Go ones!), and it's hard to understand what is happening.
 As a beginner I often mixed up the syntax of:

 * queries
 * query results (JSON)
 * GraphQL schemas

-Admittedly the first two are mainly of concern to clients of a GraphQL service, but you still need to write queries to test your service.
-(And to be fair the format of GraphQL queries, though not quite JSON, echoes the format of the results.)
+Admittedly the first two are mainly of concern to clients of a GraphQL service, but you still need to use queries to test your service.
+(To be fair the format of GraphQL queries, though not quite JSON, echoes the format of the results.)

 My real issue is with *schemas*; they seemed unnecessary since Go data structures can serve the same purpose.
 In other Go GraphQL packages the code will **panic if the schema and the Go structs are inconsistent** (though **gqlgen** mainly avoids this problem).
-The DRY principle says to avoid having the same information in two places to prevent problems with keeping it consistent.
+The DRY principle says to avoid having the same information in two places to (among other things) prevent problems with keeping it consistent.

 My prime motivation, in creating **eggql** was to make it simpler to create a GraphQL service by bypassing the need to write a schema.
 I have since discovered that others feel the same way leading to the "code-first" (schema-less) movement - for example see this recent post from the excellent LogRocket blog: [Code First vs Schema First GraphQL Development](https://blog.logrocket.com/code-first-vs-schema-first-development-graphql/):

 ### Reflection